-When people talk about ‘the agency of the future’ they’re really pointing out what needs to change with ‘the agency of the present’.
-It’s particularly pertinent in times of great change, and a global pandemic is about as big a catalyst for change as we’re likely to see in our lifetimes.
+When people talk about the agency of the future they’re really pointing out what needs to change with the one of the present.
+This is particularly pertinent in times of great change, and a global pandemic is one of the biggest catalysts we’re likely to see in our lifetimes.

-So, with that in mind, what do agencies need to do to better serve clients?
+With that in mind, what do agencies need to do to better serve clients and help them overcome challenging times?
 Here are five assertions:

-The agency of the future isn’t ‘digital first’, it’s ‘human-first’
+The agency of the future is human-first rather than digital-first

 By definition, marketing is fundamentally about understanding people and satisfying their wants and needs.
 Too many agencies peddle clever tech solutions without much attempt to understand the consumer.
 What makes this especially problematic is that we live in a world where tech advances have made purchase behaviour and patterns more complicated than ever.
 This means that in order to better connect with audiences, clients need more help than ever to understand their consumer’s motivations and the behaviour behind the – often complex – purchase decisions that they make.

 The agency of the future will be leaner